dmytro-anokhin/url-image/README.md

 ## Installation

-`URLImage` can be installed using Swift Package Manager.
+`URLImage` can be installed using Swift Package Manager or CocoaPods.

 ## Usage